khulnasoft-lab/design.khulnasoft.com/contents/components/label.md

 related:
   - badge
 ---

-Labels are editable objects that allow users to manually categorize other objects, like issues, merge requests, and epics.
-They have a name, description, and a customizable color.
-They provide a quick way to recognize which categories the labeled object belongs to.

 Labels should not be confused with [badges](/components/badge).
 Badges highlight more generic object metadata that are not categories.